-35.1 The University Health and Safety Policy requires students and staff to observe all health and safety rules.
-Implicit within the Policy is the requirement for students and staff to comply with Sections 7 and 8 of the Health and Safety at Work Act, 1974 and the Management of Health & Safety at Work Regulations 1999.

-It is essential that students and staff:

-- a) take reasonable care of their own and other peoples' health and safety - b) consider the safety of other persons who may be affected by their acts or omissions - c) work in accordance with information and training provided - d) refrain from intentionally misusing or recklessly interfering with anything that has been provided for health and safety reasons - e) report any hazardous defects in plant and equipment or shortcomings in the existing safety arrangements to a responsible person without delay - f) do not undertake any task for which authorisation and/or training has not been given - 35.2 Throughout the University official notices are posted in respect of Health and Safety requirements, e.g., evacuation procedures and routes in the case of the Fire Alarm sounding.
-In the case of a fire or other security alert on University premises it is in the interest of students and staff to: - a) know what to do in the event of a fire, know how to use the fire appliances and know which appliances are safe to use for the fire being tackled; - b) familiarise themselves with all the means of escape and assembly points in case of fire and avoid obstructions of staircases, landings and other exit routes at all times.
+- 34.1 The University Health and Safety Policy requires students and staff to observe all health and safety rules.
+Implicit within the Policy is the requirement for students and staff to comply with Sections 7 and 8 of the Health and Safety at Work Act, 1974 and the Management of Health & Safety at Work Regulations 1999. - 34.2 It is essential that students and staff: - a) take reasonable care of their own and other peoples' health and safety - b) consider the safety of other persons who may be affected by their acts or omissions - c) work in accordance with information and training provided - d) refrain from intentionally misusing or recklessly interfering with anything that has been provided for health and safety reasons - e) report any hazardous defects in plant and equipment or shortcomings in the existing safety arrangements to a responsible person without delay - f) do not undertake any task for which authorisation and/or training has not been given - 34.3 Throughout the University official notices are posted in respect of Health and Safety requirements, e.g., evacuation procedures and routes in the case of the Fire Alarm sounding.
+In the case of a fire or other security alert on University premises it is in the interest of students and staff to: - a) know what to do in the event of a fire, know how to use the fire appliances and know which appliances are safe to use for the fire being tackled;

+b) familiarise themselves with all the means of escape and assembly points in case of fire and avoid obstructions of staircases, landings and other exit routes at all times.

-Prepared by: Research Registrar Date: February 2009 Final Approval by: RDC - 19 th February 2009 and Senate - 11 th March 2009 Review Date: 2014 Updated on: 16 May 2012
+Prepared by: Research Registrar Date: February 2009 Final Approval by: Approved by RDC 19 February 2009 and Senate 11th March 2009 Review Date: 2017/18 Updated on: 22 November 2017